freemagee/til/content/posts/hugo-templates.md

 Today I made some improvements to the [Hugo theme](https://github.com/freemagee/comfortable-basic) I created for this site.
 Adding some conditional statements to the templates to cater for various scenarios that don't fit how I intend to use the theme.

-Although the theme is limited in scope, I want to eventually release it on [Hugo Themes](https://themes.gohugo.io/) and have it be flexible enough for others to use.
+Although the theme is limited in scope, I want to eventually release it on [Hugo Themes](https://themes.gohugo.io/) and allow it to be flexible enough for others to use.

 ## Deal with no posts